christine-kapp/christine-kapp/README.md

 ### Hi there 👋
 I'm Christine!

-I'm proficient in Python and currently learning Java.
+I'm proficient in Python and am currently learning Java.
 <!--
 **christine-kapp/christine-kapp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.